Table of Contents

-Hays County is in the process of redistricting following the 2020 Census.
+Hays County recently completed the process of redistricting following the 2020 Census.
 A Redistricting Advisory Commission (RAC) was established by the Hays County Commissioners Court.
-The RAC will explore and endeavor to provide advisory input regarding the adjustment of Hays County Precinct boundaries, including Commissioners Precincts, Justice of the Peace Precincts and Constables Precincts.
+The RAC explored and endeavor to provide advisory input regarding the adjustment of Hays County Precinct boundaries, including Commissioners Precincts, Justice of the Peace Precincts and Constables Precincts.

 This page is dedicated to providing timely, relevant and transparent information about that process.
 We welcome your feedback!

-Four community meetings (one in each precinct) are planned to share proposed maps when they are ready.
+Four community meetings (one in each precinct) were held to share proposed maps.
 Check back here or follow us on Facebook, Twitter and Next Door to get all the info!

 Questions submitted here may not be published by Hays County on this site.

 Meetings, Agendas, and Archived Videos

 See the upcoming RAC meeting schedule:

 A link to watch a live stream of the meetings will be posted prior to each meeting.

 Wednesday, Oct.
 6, 2021, 7 p.m.
 Watch Live: https://www.youtube.com/watch?v=y6MY-2xyBH8